 - NOS4A2: A novel about a woman who must rescue her son from a "very bad man" who takes children to Christmasland.
 Followed by a comicbook companion series Wraith: Welcome to Christmasland.

 - Locke & Key: A graphic novel series.

 - Creepy Child: Several examples

 - Darker and Edgier: NOS4A2 is notably bleaker than most of Hill's other works, as are the short stories written around the same period.

 - Evil Phone: Subverted in the short story "The Black Phone".
 The circumstances and nature of the phone are fairly dark, but the phone's actually not so evil at all.

-- Kitsch Collection: The short story "The Last Breath" features of collection of famous people's last breaths.
+- Kitsch Collection: The short story "The Last Breath" features a collection of people's last breaths.

-- Magic Realism: "Pop Art" features the titular character Art who is a biologically-born inflatable person in a world where it's a rare but occuring genetic disorder.
+- Magic Realism: "Pop Art" features the titular character Art who is a biologically-born inflatable person in a world where it's a rare but occurring genetic disorder.